Embry–Riddle Aeronautical University, Daytona Beach: Residences

-Doolittle Hall
+Total student capacity in the residence halls is approximately 2,000 students.
+Over 1,000 students live in the $29 million Student Village residence complex on the north edge of campus.
+Four residence halls, as well as two food venues, housing offices, and the office of the Embry Riddle Resident Student Association, are contained within the Student Village.
 Doolittle Hall was built in 1968 and it is named after General Jimmy Doolittle (1896-1993) famous for the Doolittle Raid during World War II.
 Doolittle it is a three-story residence hall typical of traditional university housing and is designated for first-year students.
 It is located near the center of campus.